Vishakha-Lingadahally/PHSX815_Week12/README.md

-# PHSX815_Week12: University admissions data
+# PHSX815_Week12: University admissions data and Central Limit Theorem

-Run the code 'university_admissions.py' on the command line using the command 'python3.8 /path/university_admissions.py'.
+1. Run the code 'university_admissions.py' on the command line using the command 'python3.8 /path/university_admissions.py'.
 The user will see a scatter plot between the two chosen variables.